Common Pains as You Age: Feel Better

 In Your 40s and 50s continued...

-Over-the-counter medications like aspirin, acetaminophen, ibuprofen, and naproxen can help relieve pain and reduce swelling.
-Try physical or chiropractic therapy, or exercise like Pilates or yoga.
-If you still don’t feel relief, talk with your doctor.
+Over-the-counter medications like, acetaminophen, ibuprofen, and naproxen can help relieve pain and reduce swelling.
+Try physical or chiropractic therapy, or practice Pilates or yoga.
+Talk with your doctor to see if these treatments are right for you.

 Muscle Strain and Tendinitis.
-The payback for pushing yourself too hard gets worse as you age.
-Repeated strain on your arm from things like cleaning and cooking can cause chronic shoulder pain, says Vik Ahluwalia, a physical therapist in the Detroit area.
+The effects of pushing yourself too hard get worse as you age.
+Repeated strain on your arms from things like cleaning and yard work can cause chronic shoulder pain, says Vik Ahluwalia, a physical therapist in the Detroit area.
 Repetitive fitness activities like weight lifting and running can also cause problems.

-The Fix.
-Stretch, and pace yourself when you exercise.
-Don’t prolong your workout.
-Cut back on a sport if it's causing inflammation or injury from doing it too often, says Michael J. Cooney, a Rutherford, NJ, chiropractor who specializes in sports injuries.
+Feel Better.
+Stretch.
+Don’t make your workout too long.
+Pace yourself when you exercise.
+Cut back on a sport if you get inflammation or problems from doing it too often, says Michael J. Cooney, a Rutherford, NJ, chiropractor who specializes in sports injuries.

-Try the RICE method: the combination of rest, ice, compression, and elevation.
-Over-the-counter anti-inflammatory medicines can help reduce soreness and pain.
+Try the RICE method.
+RICE stands for rest, ice, compression, and elevation.
+Over-the-counter anti-inflammatory medicines can also reduce soreness and pain.
+Check with your doctor first if you take other medicines or have other medical problems.

 In Your 60s, 70s, and Beyond